Important! Read this.

-In this guide, we will show you how to create a business process on an example of BR-Rating BP.
-You can see the process of creating the BR-Rating BP in Control Tower in the video.
+The video allows to view how to create a business process on an example of BP-Rating BP.
+You can see the process of creating the BP-Rating BP in Control Tower in the video.

 Here are the materials you can use to implement the BP-Rating BP.